FMagnani/Generalized-Lotka-Volterra_N-species-model/README.md

 Simmetrically β is the natural death rate of the predators, that are supposed to die if no predation occurs, while δ is their hunting efficiency.
 Note that γ and δ are different costants, since the gain percieved by predators can differ from the loss percieved by the preys.
 It can be roughly considered as the amount of preys needed to feed a predator.

-The system just described behaves in an oscillatory fashion, as shown in Fig.1.
+The system just described behaves in an oscillatory fashion, as shown in the following figure.

 ![config](./images/LV_normal.png)